Barbara Bush, wife and mother of presidents, dies at 92

 "I hope people will say, 'She cared; she worked hard for lots of causes,'" she told The Christian Science Monitor in 1989.

 She was 16 when she met George H.W.
 Bush at a dance, according to her White House biography.
-The pair were engaged a year and a half later, right as Bush was sent to war as a Navy torpedo bomber pilot.
+The pair were engaged a year and a half later, right as the future president was sent to war as a Navy torpedo bomber pilot.
 When he returned, the two married in 1945, two months after she dropped out of Smith College in Northampton, Massachusetts.

 Robin died young, succumbing to leukemia before her fourth birthday.

-"Because of Robin, George and I love every living human more," Bush said according to the White House.
+"Because of Robin, George and I love every living human more," Barbara Bush said, according to the White House.

 Bush was often described as "everybody's grandmother" for her sharp but comforting demeanor and her prematurely gray hair.